Save

 Dispersion How distribution values are spread around the central tendency

-Symmetry is an attribute used to describe the shape of a data distribution.
+Symmetry Used to describe the shape of a data distribution.

 Skewness If the skewness of S is zero then the distribution represented by S is perfectly symmetric.
 If the skewness is negative, then the distribution is skewed to the left, while if the skew is positive then the distribution is skewed to the right